Bealby/grandpas-pocket-watch-shop/README.md

 clear imagery of products, ensuring that product layout does not come across as congested.
 This will allow users to view and search products quickly and efficiently.
-Expedited their desire to add products to their basket and check out with comlete ease.
+Expedited their desire to add products to their basket and checkout with liitle fuss.

-Extra features such as links to `About`, `Contact` and `Q&A Forum` will be displayed in the footer of the Web page.
-This limits the users attention to being drawn to other parts of the Website rather than shopping.
+Extra features such as links to `About` and `Contact` will be displayed in the footer of the Web page.
+This limits the users attention being drawn to other parts of the Website rather than shopping.
+An extra icon for `Basket` will also be displayed, providing the user plentiful opportunities to follow through with the transaction.

-Links to `About`, `Contact` and `Q&A Forum` will not however become obsolete as the longer the user is enagged in the Website the more likey their trust will grow.
-Leading users to naturally to search and find links to `About`, `Contact` and `Q&A Forum` as tried and tested results have proven in current e-coomerce Websites.
+Links to `About`, `Contact` will not however become obsolete for users navigating through the Website.
+The longer users are enagged in the
+Website the more likey their trust will grow, leading them to naturally search and find links to `About`, `Contact`.

 ### Skeleton